 Under the ESG Program, the State received responses from 21 separate homeless services/shelter agencies which had submitted copies of such polices, or were developing coordinated discharge polices along with other agencies participating in their local Continuum of Care systems.
-A sampling of cities/areas represented (all outside of Cook County) is as follows: Springfield, Rockford, Peoria, Champaign, Quincy, Carbondale, McHenry County, Kane County, Freeport, Harrisburg, Metropolis, Danville, Olney, Highland, Princeton, Greenup, and Anna.
-The Illinois Department of Public Health (IDPH) operates under some eight separate State administrative rules that govern different types of hospitals, nursing homes, and assisted living facilities that it licenses or otherwise regulates.
+A sampling of cities/areas represented (all outside of Cook County) is as follows: Springfield, Rockford, Peoria, Champaign, Quincy, Carbondale, McHenry County, Kane County, Freeport, Harrisburg, Metropolis, Danville, Olney, Highland, Princeton, Greenup, and Anna.The Illinois Department of Public Health (IDPH) operates under some eight separate State administrative rules that govern different types of hospitals, nursing homes, and assisted living facilities that it licenses or otherwise regulates.
 These regulations cover the following; hospitals; assisted living facilities; skilled nursing and intermediate; sheltered care; veterans homes; intermediate care for developmentally disabled; community living facilities; and skilled nursing for under age 22.
-All eight administrative rules include discharge policies.
-The Illinois Department of Healthcare and Family Services (IDHFS) reimburses Medicaid-certified nursing homes and supportive living Discharge Policy (2) Various State Agencies facilities assisting living, Home and Community based services waiver option), and complies with federal regulations for these, which require such facilities to develop a post-discharge plan of care that is developed with resident and family involvement to assist a resident to adjust to a new living environment.
-IDOC is developing a comprehensive screening tool that will identify those offenders who have been or are at risk of being homeless at crucial quadrants of the offenders stay in the IDOC.
-The administration of this tool at selected intervals of the offenders stay at IDOC will better identify the unique needs of the client and more effectively prepare for the best appropriate programming upon returning to the community.
-The long range goal of this screening tool is to assist the offender in maintaining housing stability while in the community thereby becoming more productive and reduce recidivism.
-The Corporation for Supportive Housing (CSH) and IDOC continue to collaborate in attempting to establish 125 units of permanent supportive housing for the ex-offender population.
-Currently, CSH has been working with the Illinois Criminal Justice Authority, IDMH, and the IDOC to create a Prison DataLink (data matching software between DOC and IDMH) to better identify previous recipients of state mental health services
+All eight administrative rules include discharge Discharge Policy (2) Various State Agencies and IDOC continue to collaborate in attempting to establish 125 units of permanent supportive housing for the ex- offender population.
+Currently, CSH has been working with

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan? the Illinois Criminal Justice Authority, IDMH, and the IDOC to create a Prison DataLink (data matching software between DOC and IDMH) to better identify previous recipients of state mental health services